buildbot/buildbot/master/docs/developer/data.rst

 .. py:class:: DataConnector

+    This class implements the root of the data API.
-    Within the buildmaster process, the root of the data API is available at `self.master.data`.
+    Within the buildmaster process, the data connector is available at `self.master.data`.
-    The first three sections are implemented with the :py:meth:`get`, :py:meth:`startConsuming`, and :py:meth:`control` methods, while the update section is implemented using the :py:attr:`update` attribute.
+    The first three sections are implemented with the :py:meth:`get`, :py:meth:`startConsuming`, and :py:meth:`control` methods, respectively, while the updates section is implemented using the :py:attr:`updates` attribute.
     The ``path`` arguments to these methods should always be tuples.
 Integer arguments can be presented as either integers or strings that can be parsed by ``int``; all other arguments must be strings.

     .. py:method:: get(options, path)